urban-tep/DDF-SDD/source/classes/class_terradue_1_1_tep_1_1_controller_1_1_data_package.rst

   skinparam componentStyle uml2
   !include source/classes/class_terradue_1_1_tep_1_1_controller_1_1_data_package.iuml

 It represents a container for datasets, owned by a user.
-This container manages remote resources by reference.
+This container manages remote datasets by reference.
+It acts as a view over the Collection.
 Therefore, it can represent static datasets list or a dynamic set via search query.
 A Data Package is OpenSearchable and thus can be queried via an opensearch interface.

 Properties
 ^^^^^^^^^^